renspringlea/ryba.ren/index.markdown

 ## Recent books I've read
 Full list of all books I've read [here](books.html)

+* Covered in Ink: Tattoos, Women, and the Politics of the Body (Beverley Yuen Thompson) [society]
 * At the Water's Edge (Harper Bliss) [queer fiction]
 * A Book of Silence (Sara Maitland) [philosophy/lifestyle]
 * Constructing Canine Consent: Conceptualising and adopting a consent-focused relationship with dogs (Erin Jones) [philosophy/lifestyle]